LuiseFreese/blog/sp-listformatting2.md

 # How we use SharePoint list formatting and Power Automate at PYOD to ease our marketing

 Together with [Elio Struyf](https://www.eliostruyf.com), I run an online sticker shop called [PYOD - pimpyourowndevice.com](https://pyod.shop).
 Elio described, [how we use Power Platform and Azure Functions](https://www.eliostruyf.com/running-online-store-powerplatform-azure/) to keep the store up-to-date and to print the labels for our envelopes to send out the stickers.
 This blog post shows, how I use SharePoint and Power Platform to market our products and make our day-to-day work even easier.
-We strongly believe that low-code and custom code work complement each other and that we can achieve more together.
+We strongly believe that low-code and custom code complement each perfectly and that we can achieve more together.

 ## Posting a random sticker